-All documents relating to safeguarding or child protection will be stored electronically on SchoolPod with visibility restricted to the safeguarding team.
+All documents relating to safeguarding or child protection will be stored electronically on the Trust's Management Information System (MIS) with visibility restricted to the safeguarding team.
 Raedwald Trust attendance to all 'safeguarding' meetings (including FNM, CiN, and CP) will be by, or directed by, the DSL in consultation with the Head Teacher.

-In all academies, pupil's individual Risk Assessment will serve as the information sharing document for all staff.
+In all academies, pupil's individual safety plan will serve as the information sharing document for all staff.